 Have your stationer design and print bespoke cards and matching envelopes for your guests to fill out for you to open and read together at a future date.
 Hand each table a set of cards after desert and have guests fill them out together - it will be a great conversation starter.

 Depending on your preferences, you can customise 'advice cards' asking your guests to share their pearls of wisdom, have them give inventive 'date night' ideas or fill out a 'prediction card.'
 With questions like ' Where do you see us in 5 years time?', 'what should our children's names be?' and 'where do you think we will next travel to?' be prepared for some interesting, heartwarming and probably some amusing responses as well!
+You could even ask guests to answer a quiz about you as a couple and your exploits.
+Get creative with questions like have we ever visited Dublin's main attractions together, who uses the last of the milk and what time do we go to bed each night!!?

 Make sure to let guests know you'll be taking the time to read them all on your honeymoon or on your first anniversary.